-The statute of limitations is effectively an expiry date for allegations of crimes.
-There are no statutory limits on the prosecution of crimes in the UK Criminal Courts, except for summary offences.
-Nullum tempus occurrit regi (time does not run against the Crown) applies and charges can be brought after any period.
+The statute of limitations in the UK is effectively an expiry date for allegations of crimes.
+There are no statutory limits on the prosecution of crimes in the UK criminal courts, except for summary offences.
+Nullum tempus occurrit regi (time does not run against the crown) applies and charges can be brought after any period.

-Summary offences are dealt with in the Magistrates’ Court.
-These include most motoring offences, minor criminal damage and being drunk and disorderly.
-Sexual assault, however, is an indictable offence and tried in the Crown Court; there is no statute of limitations on sexual assault.
+Summary offences are dealt with in the magistrates’ court.
+These include most motoring offences, minor criminal damage and charges of being drunk and disorderly.
+Sexual assault however is an indictable offence which is tried in the crown court.
+There is no statute of limitations on sexual assault.

-There is only one limitation within the field of sexual crimes, and that is for ‘unlawful sexual intercourse’ offences that took place between 1956 and 2004.
-This refers to cases of supposedly consensual sex with teenagers between the ages of 13 and 15, where a case must have been brought within a year.
+There is only one limitation within the field of sexual crimes – for ‘unlawful sexual intercourse’ offences that took place between 1956 and 2004.
+This refers to cases of supposedly consensual sex with teenagers aged between 13 and 15, where a case must have been brought within a year.

 Should the UK introduce the statute of limitations on sexual abuse?

-High-profile historic sex offence cases, such as the one against Rolf Harris, have brought to light the long-running debate on whether the UK should have the statute of limitations for certain criminal offences, including sexual assault.
+High-profile historic sexual offence cases, such as the claims against Rolf Harris, have brought to light the long-running debate on whether the UK should have the statute of limitations for certain criminal offences, including sexual assault.

-- The defendant can move one with their life without the constant threat of prosecution hanging over their head.
+- The defendant can move on with their life without the constant threat of prosecution

-- Fair trial.
-“It becomes so much more difficult to prosecute cases that occurred years and years ago,” says Jennifer Temkin, law professor at City University London.
-However, it is equally much more difficult to defend such cases, for instance, memories can fade and exonerating evidence for a defendant may well have gone missing after several decades.
+- A fair trial.
+‘It becomes so much more difficult to prosecute cases that occurred years and years ago’, says Jennifer Temkin, law professor at City University London.
+However, it is equally much more difficult to defend such cases as, for instance, memories can fade and exonerating evidence for a defendant may well be found to have gone missing after several decades have elapsed

 However, it is as important to recognise that just as with all criminal cases, not all complaints are justified or correct.
 One of the fundamental problems with historic cases arises from where the alleged victim is mistaken as to the identity of the alleged offender.
-Equally, there are and have been occasions when historic complaints have been made for ulterior motives—where the alleged victim has an axe to grind or a grudge against an accused, which is not attributable to a sexual assault but for some other reason.
-Many such allegations are made by people with a history of maladjustment and who themselves may have been involved as defendants within the Criminal Justice system.
+Equally, there are and have been occasions when historic complaints have been made for ulterior motives, such as where the alleged victim has a grudge against an accused, which is not attributable to a sexual assault but for some other reason.
+Many such allegations are made by people with a history of maladjustment and who themselves may have been involved as defendants within the criminal justice system.